Saturday 8/15 from 10:30am to 1:30pm; repeats Sunday 8/16 from 10:30am to 1:30pm

 Participate in a conversation of Indian art and food history while exploring LACMA’s collection of Indian art before heading to the ArtBites Pop-up Kitchen (a 3-minute drive from the museum) to prepare and enjoy a delicious and exotic meal.

-Ages 3 to 5.
-Registration is required as space is limited to 6 children and one accompanying adult per child.
+Ages 7 to 12.
+Class is limited to 6 children and one accompanying adult per child.
 No drop off.

 ($80 includes museum admission for the child and accompanying adult, tour, ingredients and recipes.
 Museum parking is not included.)

 Please note that though this class meets at LACMA it is not LACMA organized.